polyaxon/polyaxon/site/templates/integrations/components.md

 ## View a running operation on the dashboard

-After running an operation with this component, you can view it on the Dashboard:
+After running an operation with this component, you can view it on the dashboard:

 ```bash
 polyaxon ops dashboard